phorward/libphorward/README.md

 ### Stand-alone copy

 The entire library including its tools can be made available in one target directory by using the script `./standalone.sh`.

-This makes integration of the entire library into other projects possible without a previous installation or porting.
+This makes stand-alone integration of the entire library into other projects possible without a previous installation or porting, and easier maintainable packages.

+The generated stand-alone package contains a `Makefile` and can directly be built.

 ## Credits